 5/2015: callable wgrib2 and fatal errors.
 The error handling code can

 cause a seg fault on subsequent calls to wgrib2.
-Fixed 2.0.3
+Problem has been fixed v2.0.3

 Please report them to email@example.com.
 When you report bugs,